 Here at icelolly.com, we want to help you be as prepared as possible for your next trip overseas and have noticed various bits of chatter around travel insurance on social media and the like over recent times, which is why we’ve picked out eight essential tips to consider when booking cover for your break.

 It’s always advisable to make sure you take out some form of travel insurance when going away on holiday to protect you and whoever else you may be travelling with.
-That, you could argue, is even more of a priority now given the world is on its way out of a global pandemic and the need to still practice preventative COVID-19 measures.
+That, you could argue, is even more of a priority now given the Covid-related disruption that could still impact your trip, for example should you test positive either before going away or whilst you are overseas.

 As usual, the best thing to do is to consider the type of cover you want and need and shop around for the best quote.
 Don’t sacrifice some of the more essential things in order to bring the overall cost down, but do your research and pick out the provider that offers the right amount of protection for you, at the right price.